ibm-cloud-docs/solution-tutorials/strategies-for-resilient-applications.md

 This configuration provides higher availability with less manual remediation than an active/passive architecture.
 Requests are served from both data centers.
 You should configure the edge services (load balancer) with appropriate timeout and retry logic to automatically route the request to the second data center if a failure occurs in the first data center environment.

-When considering **recovery point objective** (RPO) in the active/active scenario, data synchronization between the two active data centres must be extremely timely to allow seamless request flow.
+When considering **recovery point objective** (RPO) in the active/active scenario, data synchronization between the two active data centers must be extremely timely to allow seamless request flow.

 #### Active-passive configuration